zzhao-98/my_YOLOv3/README.md

 # my_YOLOv3
-The YOLOv3 build by myself.
+The YOLOv3 build by ourselves.